LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-2-Bayes.md

 - *Event* is the indicator that the observation will happen.
   In our example: clouds.

-The likelihood ration is where the new information comes in.
-It is a second set of probabilities that gives us new information about the original probability.
+The likelihood ratio is where the new information comes in.
+It is a second set of probabilities that gives us new information that will improve the accuracy of predictions.

 **Example**
-The new information is the probability that clouds in the morning predict rain later in the day.
+The new information is: the probability that clouds in the morning predict rain later in the day.

 (This is not real data and is different from the example in the book)